Virginia Beach Navy wife, mother qualifies for 2020 Olympic Marathon Trials

 Her finish time in the California International Marathon was 2:42:42 securing her spot in the trials.

-The 37-year-old, Navy wife and mom of three has been dreaming of qualifying for her entire professional running career, a release from J&A Racing said.
+The 37-year-old Navy wife and mom of three has been dreaming of qualifying for her entire professional running career, a release from J&A Racing said.

 In the years leading up to this race Lawrence faced setbacks and injuries but the release said her determination and passion for the sport kept her going.